Back to all

 • Organisation (internal communication; financial coordination).

-In this LTMA, ECF is one of 8 partners from 5 different countries:
+ECF is the Secretariat of this Partnership that involves 8 partners from 5 different countries:

 Switzerland